tremby/pulse-volume/README.md

   pulse-volume.py --muted && do-something-useful || do-something-else
   ```

-- Raise the volume of the sink with index 2 by 5%:
+- Raise the volume of the sink with index 2 by 5% and show a notification:

   ```
-  pulse-volume.py --sink=2 5%+
+  pulse-volume.py --sink=2 5%+ --notify
   ```

-- Lower the volume of the default sink by 15 units:
+- Lower the volume of the default sink by 15 units and show a notification:

   ```
-  pulse-volume.py 15-
+  pulse-volume.py 15- --notify
   ```

 - Set the volume of the default sink to 25% and unmute it: